BellaOnline

 |

-Fragrance - Juliette Samuel, Editor
+Tatting - Georgia Seitz, Editor

-Learn about the benefits of working with aromatherapy and candles to help you move forward into new beginnings..
+Many thanks to Erin Holloway for sharing this square medallion with the online tatting class and tatting at BellaOnline.com.
+This will be an excellent motif to be repeated to create a large doily, table runner, table cloth or even bedspread!

 |